Selling WP101: From solopreneur to team player

 Joining Motivations AI

-Learning my top motivations was an eye-opening experience.
+Learning my Top 5 Motivations was an eye-opening experience.
 I immediately saw the potential to transform people’s lives for the better.

-I thought about my coaching clients and how many struggled because they felt out of alignment with their innate sense of purpose.
+I thought about my friends, many of whom were also small business owners, and how they struggled because they felt out of alignment with their innate sense of purpose.

 I thought about my daughter and her college friends, and how they could benefit from knowing what career path would most light them up in the long term.

-And imagine how companies could benefit from knowing every team member’s core motivation and what drove them to contribute at their best.
+And imagine how companies could benefit by knowing every team member’s core motivations and what drives them to show up at their best.

 What would it look like if every person knew—with certainty—the type of work that resonated with them deeply?
 What a world that would be!

-Before the holidays, Chris hired me to conduct a review of the training materials the company had used to certify practitioners before they could offer the MCode™ assessment to their clients.
+Next, Chris hired me to conduct a review of the training materials the company had used to certify coaches to offer the MCode™ assessment to their clients.
 After an in-depth review of the course, I proposed a new learning experience that would be even more effective in training coaches to leverage the MCode™ assessment in their coaching practices.

-The project was so intriguing that I was energized in a way I hadn’t been in years.
-Even after delivering my report, I kept thinking about the project and how we could improve the training.
+The project was so intriguing that I was lit up in a way I hadn’t been in years.
+Even after delivering my recommendations to Chris, I kept thinking about the project and how we might improve the training.

-So, when Chris invited me to join him as the Vice President of Learning Strategy and Design, I didn’t hesitate.
+So, when Chris sent me an offer to join Motivations AI as the Vice President of Learning Strategy and Design, I didn’t hesitate.
 How could I turn down a role so perfectly suited to my experience, strengths, motivations, and lifelong passions?
 It was a no-brainer.

-The compensation was generous—much more than I’d been offered before.
+The compensation was generous—more than I had been offered by previous suitors.
 But far more compelling was the opportunity to join a team of incredibly talented people who were motivated like me… to help people better understand themselves, find more satisfaction in their work, and live happier, more fulfilled lives.

-I couldn’t be more excited by the opportunity to partner with Chris and Jen in this endeavor!
+I couldn’t be more excited by the opportunity to work alongside Chris and Jen!

 The Future of WP101

 When Chris hired me, he didn’t ask me to shut down WP101.
-Instead, he acknowledged what I’d built and made allowances for the time required to continue running WP101 as a side hustle.
+Instead, he acknowledged what I’d built and said I could continue running WP101 as a side hustle.

 Still, I knew it was time to move on and commit fully to this new venture.
 And there was only one person in my mind who could not only take over WP101 but could also take it to the next level—beyond anything I could do as a one-person shop.